 The aggregate fees for each of the last two fiscal years for audit and audit-related professional services rendered by the external auditor were P9.5 Million and P1.8 Million for 2014 and 2015, respectively.
-The audit fees 2014 amounted to P1.8 Million while audit fees for 2015 amounted to P1.8 Million.
+The audit fees for 2014 and 2015 amounted to P1.8 Million for each year.
 Services rendered include the audit of the financial statements and supplementary schedules for submission to SEC, and review of annual income tax returns.
 SGV also rendered other audit-related professional services in 2014 relating to the Corporation's Bond Offering.
 There were no non-audit services rendered by SGV & Co. in 2015 and 2014.
 Tax consultancy services were secured from other entities other than the external auditor.